About & Why Peter?

-Ask yourself if the "photojournalistic" photographers really capture people in their element (laughing, crying, having a good time, being silly), or if they all have similar posed stuff.
+Ask yourself if the "photojournalistic" photographers really capture people in their element (laughing, crying, having a good time, being silly), or if they all only have posed photos (and mostly outdoors).

-How many of the photographers who you look at know how to LIGHT in the dark?
-And are dedicated enough to lug the extra equipment?
+How many of the photographers you look at know how to LIGHT in the dark?
 Note how some reception + party photos just POP from extra lighting?
 Do they have photos that show that?

 VENUE!
 If your venue has a glass ceiling, mirrored ceiling, or wooden walls, look for someone who does bring those extra lights!
 Because they won't be able to bounce it! (unless you're fine with that and OK with them delivering mostly black-and-whites for that part!)
-Make sure you see photos in such situations before you hire your photographer!
+Make sure you see photos in such situations from your photographer before you book them!

 How sharp are the photos?
 And how sharp are they in DARK/challenging conditions (where those with excellent technical skill and top equipment will definitely ensure that those important moments are captured!)?
 No one wants blurry out-of-focus images of their wedding!

 ASK QUALITY.
 If the photographer has shot hundreds of weddings, then they should have captured some amazing photos with emotions + variety in their portfolio.
 Do they?
-Why is their website mostly posed stuff outdoors or indoors and nothing else?
+Does their website have plenty of these moments?
+Candids?
+Excellent creatives?

 A good photographer will let their work speak for itself, and they will not need to pressure you or offer you fluff (extras such as albums, canvases, etc.).
 Fluff isn't QUALITY.